top of page

 4. You may need to address leaky gut.

 5. There may need to be a further assessment for parasites, bacteria, heavy metals and other imbalances.
-(This is when I'd advise a naturopathic consultation)
+(This is when I'd advise you to book in for a naturopathic consultation)

 How long do I have to stay on an anti-candida diet?